Roman86/tailwindcss-scoped-preflight/README.md

     // ... other plugins
     scopedPreflightStyles({
       isolationStrategy: isolateForComponents(
-        // ruleSelector string or array of selectors - the less/shorter - the better
+        // selector string or array of selectors - the less/shorter - the better
         [
           '.twp',
           '.comp',